happyconcepts/bitshares-indicator/README.md

 ![screenshot-of-bitshares-indicator](screenshots/0.64.png "Version 0.64")

 # How to Load bitshares-indicator
-This software requires python 2.6.
+This software has been tested with python 2.y.
 Navigate to the directory containing the project and type the following at the command line:
 `python bitshares_indicator.py`

 You can make a free Bitshares account at [https://wallet.bitshares.org/?r=buy-bitcoin](https://wallet.bitshares.org/?r=buy-bitcoin) or if you prefer Russian you can set up an account on the RuDEX at [https://market.rudex.org/?r=buy-bitcoin](https://market.rudex.org/?r=buy-bitcoin)